 Step 7: Frosting The Perfect Cupcake

-Ok once you have made the perfect buttercream, flavored it, and colored it It’s time to frost with it!
+Ok once you have made the perfect frosting, flavored it, and colored it It’s time to use it!

 I mean assuming you haven’t eaten it all with a spoon of course.
 No judgement friend.